wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 ```
 It is sufficient to change these two datasources without considering WSO2_CARBON_DB even for production deployments due to the reasons mentioned above.

-Refer:   [Working with Databases](../../setup/working-with-databases) for exact details on changing datasource configurations.
+See the instructions on [working with databases](../../setup/working-with-databases) for details on changing datasource configurations.